flodorner/Opinion-Formation/README.md

+# Modelling Multi-dimensionalOpinion and Polarization Formation
-# Agent-Based Modeling and Social System Simulation 2020
+# (Agent-Based Modeling and Social System Simulation 2020)

 > * Group Name: The Opinioneers